Alena-Stavrova/dev-log/DEVLOG.md

 - [Project]: [What I did]
 - [Project]: [What I learned]
 - [Next]: [What's next]-->
+**2026-05-06**
+* Tier 2 - RU: still working on RU ERM script with a very slow progress.
+It seems very overwhelming because, although the structure is similar, the approach must be different.
+A simple example: while in EU scripts we added "compatible_with" to payments (set a delivery > scan payments' 'compatible_with' to find said delivery > choose payment), for RU, we have to add 'compatible with' to deliveries because they depend on the region (Moscow, St.Pete, regions) and the payments are shown after the delivery is chosen
+*
 **2026-05-04**
 * Tier 2 / LVH: added fix for the city field error (script fails, because it can't find city field after country selection), added wrong selectors by error, fixed them, too.
 Also added a fix for Tier 2 that correctly counts and uses test emails for the whole suite (currently 2 for LVH, 2 for ERM, with IT ERM variability of either 2 or 3 orders).
 Fixed HU LVH and HU ERM fee verification error.
 * Tier 2 - RU: I got a little bored and needed another challenge so I decided to start working on RU ERM (previously, I couldn't make progress with our RU websites).
 The RU ERM layout is the same, but it has many more payment and delivery options with its own pretty complicated logic.
 Also, it uses Dadata API to get hints of the user's location (I couldn't find a way to give this field the correct input before).
 Now with a bit more expreience, I hope that I'll be able to solve these issues eventually.